tf2pickup-pl/docs.tf2pickup.pl/docs/final-touches.md

 serveme.tf servers are being used in pickup games **only** if no static game servers are assigned to the site.
 :::

-In case you do not have any static servers connected, _serveme.tf integration settings_ become available:
+In case you do not have any static servers connected, _serveme.tf integration settings_ becomes available:

 ![configure-serveme-integration](/img/content/configure-serveme-integration.png)